Below you will find a growing collection of dietary research on type 2 diabetes treatment.

 Overview

-Blood Sugar & A1C
+Blood Sugar & A1c

-BLOOD SUGAR: Blood sugar is a measure of glucose/ sugar in the blood at any one time.
-Throughout the day blood sugar can fluctuate in response to numerous factors, mainly food but also exercise, stress, sleep, medications and so forth.
 The body is designed to maintain blood sugar levels in a healthy range.
-And it is well established that diabetics and prediabetics should work toward the goal of having blood sugar levels in range (being well controlled) because high blood glucose levels cause damage to cells and vessels throughout the body, which can lead to health complications.
+It is well established that people with type 2 diabetes and prediabetes should work toward the goal of having normal blood sugar levels because high blood glucose levels causes damage to cells and vessels throughout the body, which can lead to health complications.

 Research shows:

-- Lifestyle intervention provides a 58% risk reduction for diabetes diagnosis in people with prediabetes (1,2).
+- Lifestyle intervention provides a 58% risk reduction for diabetes diagnosis in people with prediabetes (4,5).

-Dietary Recommendations
+Type 2 Diabetes Dietary Recommendations

 - A high intake of non starchy vegetables

-- The inclusion of lean protein sources
+- The inclusion of unprocessed protein sources

 - A moderate intake of lower carb fruits